Our Collection /

 Artist Spotlight /

-The Art Bank collection is home to over 17,000 original Canadian artworks by more than 3,000 artists.
-Follow our Artist Spotlight blogs to learn more about the artists in the collection who have made significant contributions to the contemporary Canadian art scene from the 1960s to today.
+Follow our Artist Spotlight blogs to learn more about the artists from Canada in the collection who have made significant contributions to the contemporary art scene from the 1960s to today.

 Operating Guidelines /